Install & Run

 /api/chains (including Ethereum, Arbitrum, Polygon,

 Base Sepolia, and Solana Devnet); the table above covers the most common choices.
-Tempo is
+The first run

 On Tempo Testnet, the wizard automatically funds your wallet via faucet, no manual funding